uthcode/learntosolveit/source/quotes.rst

   more to add, but when you have nothing more to take away. - Antoine Saint Exupery.

+* Beg your pardon, Sir, but your excuse, "We've always done it this way,' is the most damaging phrase in the language." - Admiral Grace Murray Hooper

 ----

 * It's a magical world, Hobbes, ol' buddy...
 Let's go exploring!